 Disclosure and Licensing Requirement

-All abstract authors will be required to submit a Financial Disclosure Statement, an FDA Disclosure Form, an Attestation and Non-Exclusive Licensing Agreement during the online submission process.
+All abstract authors will be required to submit a Financial Disclosure Statement, an FDA Disclosure Form, an Attestation, and Non-Exclusive Licensing Agreement during the online submission process.
 ALL authors listed on an abstract will be required to submit a financial disclosure form, including disclosure of ALL financial relationships, not only those pertaining to the topic of the abstract.
-In the event that all authors on an abstract have not completed these required forms prior to the submission deadline of November 1, 2021 the abstract will NOT be reviewed or considered for inclusion in either the IMAST or Annual Meeting programs.
+In the event that all authors on an abstract have not completed these required forms prior to the submission deadline of November 1, 2021, the abstract will NOT be reviewed or considered for inclusion in the IMAST.

 Study Design Questions